As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 Of course, on this program, the Bush administration gets the applause and support because everybody knows that all this is a back alley route to the back pockets of the U.S. Treasury.

-And also there's a I don't know if you people in Rio Linda uh I got a note for some friends in Robert, Louisiana.
+And also, there's a, I don't know if you people in Rio Linda, I got a note for some friends in Robert, Louisiana, and they said parentheses, this is the real Linda of the East.

-I have to apparently there's the they were proud to say that it's the real Linda of the East.
+Apparently, they were proud to say that it's the real Linda of the East.

-Correct pronunciation is desertification.
+The correct pronunciation is desertification.

-Desertification threatens to drive millions of people from their homes in coming decades, while vast dust storms can damage the health of people continents away.
+Desertification, desertification threatens to drive millions of people from their homes in coming decades, while vast dust storms can damage the health of people continents away.

-Two billion people live in dry lands, vulnerable to desertification, ranging from northern Africa to swathes of Central Asia.
+Two billion people live in drylands, vulnerable to desertification, ranging from northern Africa to swathes of Central Asia.

 Storms can lift dust from the Sahara Desert, for instance, and cause respiratory problems for people as far away as North America.